gaultier/blog/advent_of_code_2018_5.md

 I will not go through installing Chicken Scheme and learning the basics, because it was [already done better than I can](http://blog.klipse.tech/scheme/2016/09/11/scheme-tutorial-1.html).

-*Most code snippets on this page are interactive thanks to [klipse](https://github.com/viebel/klipse).
-You can modify them yourself, they run inside your browser!*

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**